Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Changes in the list of working conditions that require labor assessment

-Was carried out only if it was provided for by an employment contract ()
+It was carried out only if it was provided for by the employment contract ()

 Religious organizations are not required to conduct a special assessment of working conditions from January 8, 2019Law of December 27, 2018 No. 553-FZ

-Employees consisting of labor relations with employers - individuals who are not individual entrepreneursNot envisaged
+Employees who are in labor relations with employers - individuals who are not individual entrepreneursNot foreseen

 - exclusively employed on personal computers